merchise/xotl.tools/docs/source/history/_changes-2.1.10.rst

   - `xotl.tools.future.objects`:mod:
   - `xotl.tools.future.datetime`:mod:

 - Add official support for Python 3.9.
-We now our test
+The list of Python versions we support is currently:

+  - Python 3.6
+  - Python 3.7
+  - Python 3.8, and
+  - Python 3.9.